teamputtygen/hn-docs/docs/researcher/create-applications.rst

 To ensure that the components and applications are portable, SlipStream uses an application model that described customized images as a set of deltas (recipes) that describe the changes from "native images".

+In other words, components define a template, including resources characteristics such as default CPU, RAM and disk.
+They also define recipes (aka scripts) that are executed as part of the deployment, to transform the image into a fully configured VM.
-The native images are minimal operating system images that are have consistent behavior across clouds.
+The native images are normally minimal operating system images that are have consistent behavior across clouds.

 The SlipStream tutorial contains an `extensive section`_ on how to create